hbc/HBC_master/training/index.md

 title: "Training"
 ---

-With funding from the HMS Tools and Technology Committee, the Harvard NeuroDiscovery Center (HNDC) and the Harvard Stem Cell Institute (HSCI) we have a dedicated bioinformatics training program for:
+With funding from the HMS Tools and Technology Committee and the Harvard Stem Cell Institute (HSCI) we have a dedicated bioinformatics training program for:

 - HMS researchers with a primary affiliation in one of the Basic and Social Science Departments on the Quad
-- researchers with an affiliation with the HNDC
 - HSCI researchers

 *In addition, we also teach short courses for [Harvard Catalyst](http://catalyst.harvard.edu/services/bioinformatics-workshops/).*